Newfoundland (island)

-The island contains 29 percent of the province's land area, but is home to over 90% of the province's population, with about 60% of the province's population located on the small southeastern Avalon Peninsula.
+The island contains 29% of the province's land area, but is home to over 90% of the province's population, with about 60% of the province's population located on the small southeastern Avalon Peninsula.
 The island is separated from the Labrador Peninsula by the Strait of Belle Isle and from Cape Breton Island by the Cabot Strait.
 It blocks the mouth of the Saint Lawrence River, creating the Gulf of Saint Lawrence, the world's largest estuary.
-Newfoundland's nearest neighbour is the French overseas collectivity of Saint Pierre and Miquelon.
-With an area of 108860 km2, Newfoundland is the world's 16th-largest island, Canada's fourth-largest island, and the largest Canadian island outside the North.
+Newfoundland's nearest neighbour, at only 19 km away, is the French overseas collectivity of Saint Pierre and Miquelon (French: Saint Pierre et Miquelon).
+With an area of 108,878.06 km2, As of 30 July 2026 Newfoundland is the world's fifteenth-largest island, Canada's fourth-largest island, and the largest Canadian island outside the North.

 The provincial capital, St. John's, is located on the southeastern coast of the island; Cape Spear, just south of the capital, is the easternmost point of North America, excluding Greenland.
 It is common to consider all directly neighbouring islands such as New World, Twillingate, Fogo and Bell Island to be 'part of Newfoundland' (i.e., distinct from Labrador).
-By that classification, Newfoundland and its associated small islands have a total area of 111390 km2.
+By that classification, Newfoundland (including its associated small islands) have a total area of 111390 km2.

 According to 2006 official Census Canada statistics, 57% of responding Newfoundland and Labradorians claim British or Irish ancestry, with 43.2% claiming at least one English parent, 21.5% at least one Irish parent, and 7% at least one parent of Scottish origin.
 Additionally, 6.1% claimed at least one parent of French ancestry.
-The island's total population as of the 2006 census was 479,105.
+The island's total population as of the 2006 census was 479,105, which had then increased to 510,550 residents in the 2021 census.

 History

 Newfoundland was long inhabited by indigenous peoples of the Dorset culture and the Beothuk, who spoke the now-extinct Beothuk language.

 The island was possibly visited by the Icelandic explorer Leif Erikson in the 11th century as a rest settlement when heading farther south to the land believed to be closer to the mouth of the St. Lawrence River called "Vinland".
-The first confirmed visit was by the Norse who built a temporary base at L'Anse aux Meadows, a Norse settlement near the northernmost tip of Newfoundland (Cape Norman), which has been dated to be approximately 1000 years old.
+The first confirmed visit was by the Norse who built a temporary base at L'Anse aux Meadows, a Norse settlement near the northernmost tip of Newfoundland (Cape Norman), which has been dated to be approximately a millennium (1000 years) old.
 The site is considered the only undisputed evidence of Pre-Columbian contact between the Old and New Worlds if the Norse–Inuit contact on Greenland is not counted.

 The next European visitors to Newfoundland were Portuguese, Dutch and French fishermen.
-The island was possibly visited by the Venetian navigator John Cabot (Giovanni Caboto), working under contract to Henry VII of England on his expedition from Bristol in 1497.
+The island was possibly visited by navigator John Cabot, working under contract to Henry VII of England on his expedition from Bristol in 1497.
 In 1501 Portuguese brothers Gaspar Corte-Real and Miguel Corte-Real charted part of the coast of Newfoundland in an attempt to find the Northwest Passage.